shermanhui/project-asteroids/README.md

 	- Missiles should wrap around the screen
 	- Missiles should come from the tip of the ship

+#### Collision (probably last to do..)
+- must handle collision between ship and rock, rock and missiles...

 ###Asteroids
 - Render One Asteroid
 	- Render multiple asteroids
 - Asteroids should have random momentum/movement
 	- Asteroids should also be able to wrap around the screen
+	- Asteroids should SPIN...this is hard

 -Option: Asteroids should be able to split into smaller asteroids